2025-Hackathon-Group/2025-lambda-pdf-translator-api/README.md

 docker compose -f docker-compose-dev.yml up -d && docker compose -f docker-compose-dev.yml exec api bash
 ```

+Make sure to `cd /app` after entering.

-then once in the container run use the makefile:
+Once in the container run use the makefile:
  - `make run` starts the server
  - `make seed` seeds the database with the following credentials: